mathieulongtin/queue-test/README.md

 The goal is to write some quick python script to performance test queuing systems.

+Ideally, we'd like to try to figure out the following things:
+- Maximum throughput of a system on  hardware
+- How much memory per job is required
+-

 ## Test is in four steps

 - Load X jobs with N workers